uraihan/intro-to-iot/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pedrohjn/intro-iot-systems/master)

 This repo serves as my answer for all homeworks in the course.
+Subject to corrections.

 ## (Below is the course description)